 - Prompt & inspire: Prompt viewers with a short video ad, then inspire them with a long video ad.

 - Attract & direct: Attract viewers with a short video ad, inspire them with a long video ad, then direct them to action with another short video ad.

 - Engage & differentiate: Divide your brand narrative into multiple parts or tell the same story from different angles with 4 short video ads.

 The templates reflect insights from Ipsos’ research on using narrative structures to tell better stories and create more effective ads.

 - Target CPM (recommended)

-- With Target CPM, we optimise bids to show your entire sequence campaign to your audience, which can help you get a higher sequence completion rate.
+- With Target CPM, Google Ads optimises bids to show your entire sequence campaign to your audience, which can help you get a higher sequence completion rate.